AnnapooraniBabu/ROR_project_1/README.md

 ### Project name - Mom's Delish

 ### What is Mom's Delish ?
-   <p> Mom's Delish is a e-commerce application where we can buy homemade sweets, snacks, podis, pickles and health mixes which is very affordable. </p>
+   <p> Mom's Delish is an e-commerce application where we can buy homemade sweets, snacks, podis, pickles and health mixes which is very affordable. </p>

 ### Why I chose Mom's Delish ?
    <p>  I chose mom's delish to help my mom because she is good in doing sweets, snacks and all.
 When I was born and till now she is taking care of me, I did not give back her anything.
-So I created this web application for her.</p>
+So I created this web application for her which is very helpful for her.</p>

 ### Features of Mom's Delish :